 Is this an Easy Process?

 Each insurance company has a specific process for receiving this loss of income.
-Proof is going to be one of the main requirements to receive compensation.
+The proof is going to be one of the main requirements to receive compensation.
 Specifically, these requirements may be:

 - Proof of Gross Income: A W2, paycheck, or paystubs may show proof of gross income